satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 lessons from distributed code review in open source software development.

-A mock-up of the intended review system is provided in Fig: xxx.

 \*\*Open reviews to everyone.\*\*

-Reviewers would no longer work in isolation or in anonymity, benefitting from direct communication with the authors and the world of potential reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors'
+Reviewers would no longer work in isolation or in anonymity, benefiting from direct communication with the authors and the world of potential reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors'